 A Useful Exercise

 A one-page business plan isn’t just busy work.
-It’s a clear and concise way to spur your audience into action—and to force yourself to think critically about your business.
+It’s a clear and concise way to spur your audience into action—and to force yourself to think critically about the most important steps in starting your business.
 Adapt the outline for a standard business plan, and you’ll have a single-page plan that’s crisp and effective.

 Sample One-Page Business Plan: